A shared vision for a world without genetic disease

 Christian Rommel, PhD

-Executive Vice President, Global Head of Research & Development, Pharmaceuticals Division, Bayer AG
+Executive Vice President, Global Head of Research & Development and Member of the Pharmaceuticals Leadership Team at Bayer AG

 Mansuo Shannon